stackitcloud/terraform-provider-stackit/docs/resources/objectstorage_credential.md

 ### Optional

 - `expiration_timestamp` (String) Expiration timestamp, in RFC339 format without fractional seconds.
 Example: "2025-01-01T00:00:00Z".
 If not set, the credential never expires.
+- `region` (String) The resource region.
+If not defined, the provider region is used.

 ### Read-Only